2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Professor & Researcher at Institute of Law, China Academy of Social Sciences

-ZHOU Hanhua is a Professor and Researcher at the Institute of Law, China Academy of Social Sciences, focusing on information law.
+ZHOU Hanhua was a Professor and Researcher at the Institute of Law, China Academy of Social Sciences, focusing on network information protection.

 Event Details